How to Use the Lua Command (with Examples)

 lua path/to/script.lua --optional-argument

-Example output: Assuming the script hello.lua contains the following code:
+Assuming script.lua contains the following code:

-Use case 3: Execute a Lua expression
+Use Case 3: Execute a Lua Expression

 Code: